ohke/sqsproxyd/README.md

 ## Features
 - Receive (dequeue) a message from SQS and make a POST request to the specified API.
 - If the API returns a success response (HTTP status: 2**), removes the message from the SQS.
-- [Option] If an output SQS is set, the API success response body be sent (enqueued) to that SQS as a message.
+- [Optional] If an output SQS is set, the API success response body be sent (enqueued) to that SQS as a message.

 ### Why does sqsproxyd implement response forwarding?
 The purpose is to make it easy to build a microservice architecture system using SQS.